shawnmflemingc/GEOM170/javascript/intro.md

 By familiarizing yourself with these tools and techniques, you'll be well-equipped to tackle bugs and improve the quality of your JavaScript code.
 Remember, debugging is a skill that improves with practice, so don't hesitate to dive in and start experimenting with Chrome DevTools.

-# Considerations and Quirks of JavaScript
+# Quirks of JavaScript

 JavaScript, like any programming language, has its unique characteristics and quirks, some of which can be especially noticeable to someone coming from a different programming background, such as Python.
 Here are some common aspects and potential pitfalls that newcomers to JavaScript should be aware of:

 ## 1. **Dynamic Typing**

-JavaScript is dynamically typed, which means variables do not have types; values do.
+[JavaScript is dynamically typed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures), which means variables do not have types; values do.
 This can lead to unexpected behavior, especially for those coming from statically typed languages.

 - **Example**: Adding a number and a string will result in string concatenation in JavaScript.